Grades 5-6

 We want kids and their parents to grasp how deep and wide and broad is the love of God, and how we can know him personally.
 We will show how the many stories in the Bible form one big story.
 Each year we rotate between the Old and New Testament, covering the whole Bible in two years.
 We don’t just try to fit pieces of the Bible’s truth into our lives, we learn to see our lives in the Bible’s Big Picture.
 With this practical foundation laid early on, students will find it easier to understand and apply the Word of God for the rest of their lives.

 Ablaze is our 6th-8th grade ministry!
-We are dedicated to forming strong faith foundations through our 9:10 hour and Confirmation program.
-Confirmation is special to us as this is our opportunity to dive into what we believe as Lutherans, and confirm the faith we were baptized in.
+We are dedicated to forming strong faith foundations through our 9:10 hour, Confirmation program, and our events.

 In addition to forming strong faith foundations, we focus on creating strong relationship bonds.
 At CTK we believe that Together>Alone, so how do we tackle that?
 By doing fun things together!
 Sharing meals, doing ridiculous activities, and spending time with each other remind us that the church is not only a place to grow your faith, but a place to experience God’s love through his people.